Jonathan Hess, professor and chair of the department of Germanic and Slavic languages and literatures, passed away suddenly on April 9, 2018.

 Hess was a renowned scholar on German cultural, intellectual and literary history from the 18th century on, with particular interests in both German-Jewish studies and the legacy of the Enlightenment.
 He was the author of four books and numerous peer-reviewed articles on Jewish-German culture, politics and anti-Semitism.

-“I will remember Jonathan for his love of family and his commitment to our students and to advancing Jewish studies at Carolina,” said Kevin Guskiewicz, dean of the College of Arts & Sciences.
+“I will remember Jonathan for his love of family and his commitment to our students and to advancing Jewish studies at Carolina,” said Kevin Guskiewicz, dean of the College of Arts & Sciences [now Chancellor].
 “Please keep Jonathan’s wife, [UNC School of Law professor] Beth Posner, and their three daughters in your thoughts during this difficult time.”

 Hess’ other service to the university included being a member of the Advisory Committee on Undergraduate Admissions and representing the College on the Appointments, Promotions and Tenure Committee.
 He served on Faculty Council from 2009 to 2013.